kaci65/100-days-of-code/log.md

 **Thoughts** I did the modal and questions projects from the above tutorial.
 I actually paused the video and attempted the modal project, and my code worked!
 I was so happy I had to do a happy dance all over the house lol!!!
 I'm starting to understand how javascript works.

 **Link(s) to work**: [Modal] :(https://brave-kilby-8d0bae.netlify.app), [Questions] :(https://optimistic-hermann-61f1a3.netlify.app)

+### Day 55: July 15, 2020

+**Today's Progress**: Eloquent Javascript Ecxercise - Looping a Triangle.

+**Thoughts** It took me an hour to get this right... but I still don't know where I was going wrong.
+I used the for loop (as hinted in the instructions) but debugging my code for an hour did not lead me to the problem in my code.
+I finally had to delete everything and start afresh.

+**Link(s) to work**: [Looping a triangle] :(https://jsfiddle.net/kaci65/1ardy6ew/6/)